I suddenly got in a crazy classical mood and felt like tidying up in my own head in the only way I know how to; by

-This pieces is extremely established in the concerto repertoire, and with good reason.
+This piece is extremely established in the concerto repertoire, and with good reason.
 I for one wait patiently through the slow and in my opinion boring intro, before the tension increases with three hundred percent when the strings start their plucking motive in the background.
 As mentioned this concerto is as virtuous as most concertos, but instead of just playing scales up and down, MB has been creative with his virtuous parts, making the soloist play several strings at the same time, sometimes aggressively articulated with sharp accents.

 A good choice for listeners who have already found themselves enjoying the previous concerto, as I think the two movements have a lot in common.
-But, JS’s sound is naturally more Northern and less German-Romantic, and has a more folk music like tonality.
+But, JS’s sound is naturally more Northern and less German-Romantic and has more folk music-like tonality.

 The virtuous parts are definitely what picky listeners would refer to as show off, but still not what make the movement special.
 The main motives and melodies give associations to nature and forest and provide vivid and visual images as if one were listening to a movie soundtrack.
 There are also several off-key tones here and there, that create a tension that the former piece lacks, and adds another level of profoundness.

 Not really being one for piano concertos, this piece has something inexplicable to it, making it one of my concerto favorites.
-First of all, there are not many concertos involving three soloist, and one of them being the piano, it is quite an achievement to put these three instruments together with a full orchestra.
+First of all, there are not many concertos involving three soloists, and one of them being the piano, it is quite an achievement to put these three instruments together with a full orchestra.